The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

 \section{Extant models of discovery}

-Here, we’ll take stock of the previous literature that provides an account of scientific discovery, critically examining in turn Kuhn’s (\textbf{§2.1}), Hudson’s (\textbf{§2.2}), McArthur’s (\textbf{§2.3}), and Schindler’s (\textbf{§2.4}). \textbf{§2.5} will cull general shortcomings of all existing accounts.
-This will cast into sharper relief the desiderata of a more satisfactory model, as sketched in \textbf{§3}.
+This section will take stock of the main accounts of scientific discovery in the literature.
+We'll critically examine in turn Kuhn’s (\textbf{§2.1}), Hudson’s (\textbf{§2.2}), McArthur’s (\textbf{§2.3}), and Schindler’s (\textbf{§2.4}) models. \textbf{§2.5} will cull general shortcomings of all existing accounts.
+This will cast into sharper relief the desiderata of a more satisfactory model, sketched in \textbf{§3}.